jaromilfrossard/website/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: Statistician at the University of Geneva
+bio: "Statistician at the University of Geneva"
 education:
   courses:
   - course: PhD in Statistics